aleesteele/my-website-v2/_drafts/all-the-papers-i-ve-written-in-graduate-school.md

 The funny thing about having a blog during times of Twitter, Instagram, Medium, Substack, and TinyLetter is that blogging feels distinctly like speaking into the abyss.
 What role do they play these days?
 There's no ready-set audience, no possibility of payment, no algorithmic recommendation system.
 There's no comment section for feedback.
 No google ad-words.
 Just me and my lonely CMS, writing into/at the digital abyss.

 Yet, there's something that I really like about this space.
 It feels like my own little patch of the world wide web.
-I guess in a lot of ways, it feels like a [digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/).
-I'm currently building one for thoughts that aren't blog-worthy, but
+I guess in a lot of ways, it feels like a [digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/), something that I own in a digital world populated by proprietary platforms.
+I'm currently building one for thoughts that aren't blog-worthy, to do [open ethnography](https://ethnographymatters.net/blog/2012/08/02/writing-live-fieldnotes-towards-a-more-open-ethnography/) and [live fieldnotes](https://www.ethnography.com/2012/08/this-week-in-ethnography-writing-live-fieldnotes-with-social-media-towards-a-more-open-ethnography-ethnography-matters/) for anyone who might be interested.

-This POV has two problems.
-The first is the obvious one – why do these musings have to be public in the first place?
+This "open" approach to writing has two problems.
+The first is an obvious one – why do these musings have to be public in the first place?

-1. What is the role of a diary anymore?
-2.
+I struggle with this one the most.
+When listening to a podcast about [_Life by Algorithms_](https://podcasts.apple.com/ca/podcast/c-besteman-h-gusterson-life-by-algorithms-how-roboprocesses/id425683368?i=1000488461179)_,_ a new book by C. Besteman and H. Gusterson, the authors were pretty bleak.
+"The age of privacy is over," they said.
+Does this mean that the age of private thoughts is over, too?
+Do the photos that I took of my grandmother mean anything, when I don't share them with her?
+Or with anyone else at all?

 But, it's weird to recognize how used I am to real-time feedback, and the call/response that social platforms give content makers of any time.